 Every summer for more than a decade, community members have celebrated the rich culture of LGBTQ Latinx in the Pacific Northwest.
-Beginning as the Portland Latino Gay Pride, this weekend-long festival renamed itself PDX Latinx Pride in 2016, honoring fluid and non-binary gender expressions.
+Beginning as Portland Latino Gay Pride, this weekend-long festival renamed itself PDX Latinx Pride in 2016, honoring fluid and non-binary gender expressions.
+The festival is held in August.

 Held in collaboration with the Jupiter Hotel, the festival boasts a different theme each year.
 Past themes have included Lucha Libre and Carnaval, and 2016’s Tus Colores (“Your Colors”) was an especially poignant metaphor for embracing the diversity of identity.
 As the festival grows, the organization continues to host diverse events spanning a variety of mediums.
 Performances range in style from the sounds of Mexican mariachi to cumbia-laced DJ sets and folkloric traditional dance.
 Visitors can enjoy poetry and songs at the festival’s storytelling event, Voz Alta, and attend the annual noche de pelicula (movie night) to watch films that investigate issues affecting LGBTQ and Latinx populations.